(BPT) - This article is sponsored by Otsuka America Pharmaceutical, Inc. and Lundbeck.

 - Problems with your metabolism such as:

-- high blood sugar (hyperglycemia): Increases in blood sugar can happen in some people who take REXULTI.
+- High blood sugar (hyperglycemia): Increases in blood sugar can happen in some people who receive ABILIFY MAINTENA.
 Extremely high blood sugar can lead to coma or death.
-If you have diabetes or risk factors for diabetes (such as being overweight or having a family history of diabetes), your healthcare provider should check your blood sugar before you start taking REXULTI and during your treatment.
+If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes), your healthcare provider should check your blood sugar before you start receiving ABILIFY MAINTENA and during your treatment.

-Call your healthcare provider if you have any of these symptoms of high blood sugar while taking REXULTI:
+- Call your healthcare provider if you have any of these symptoms of high blood sugar while receiving ABILIFY MAINTENA:

 - feel sick to your stomach